Policy and program

 You will also:

-- participate in development activities including a major project, which you will present to senior leadership
+- participate in development activities including a major project, which you will present to senior leaders

 - contribute to a range of cultural and social activities including a high profile speaker series and fundraising initiatives

-- get access to learning and development activities, including the opportunity to complete further study.
+- access learning and development activities, including the opportunity to complete further study.